-- 1. Identify the various classes of organic compounds, their methods of preparation, and typical reactions. - 2.
-Name and draw specific organic compounds. - 3.
-Postulate a logical reaction mechanism for simple organic reactions. - 4.
-Discriminate amongst relative stabilities of reaction intermediates. - 5.
-Plan and write out multi-step syntheses using known functional group transformations. - 6.
-Prepare for basic identification/purification/separation techniques of organic compounds required in the lab. - 7.
-Analyze and interpret data from instruments used in separating and identifying compounds: IR & MS.
+- 1. identify the various classes of organic compounds, their methods of preparation, and typical reactions. - 2. name and draw specific organic compounds. - 3. postulate a logical reaction mechanism for organic reactions. - 4. discriminate among relative stabilities of reaction intermediates. - 5. plan and write out multi-step syntheses using known functional group transformations, including syntheses of polyfunctional organic compounds. - 6. name, draw and interpret the 2- and 3-dimensional structures of important biopolymers, and techniques for their synthesis and characterization. - 7. analyze and interpret data from various instruments used in separating and identifying organic compounds including: IR, NMR, UV-vis and MS.